5 Reasons To Shorten Your URLs

 The structure of your URL will influence your site’s rankings.
 It is not a direct ranking signal, but it does carry important qualities, which can end up influencing your rankings.

 For example, by including your keyword in your URL you give Google and your readers a better idea of what your page is about.
 You don’t want to go crazy and stuff your URLs will all kinds of keywords.
-But, by using your target keyword it’ll give the search engines and your user’s cues to the topic of your page.
+But, by using your target keyword in shortened URLs, it’ll give the search engines and your user’s cues to the topic of your page.

-The chances are high that most pages ranking at the top of Google will have the keyword within the URL.
+Chances are high that most pages ranking at the top of Google will have the keyword within the URL.

 For example, check out the search results for the term “affiliate marketing”.
 Every single top ranking post has the keyword “affiliate marketing” within the URL: